 In this lemon-garlic quinoa with kidney beans, I’ve used tricolor quinoa, which has the white, red and black varieties put together.
 Together with kidney beans and spinach, the lemon-garlic quinoa makes an excellent nutrient-dense and protein-rich delicious meal, which I’ve supplemented with spicy roasted cauliflower and sauteed button mushrooms.

 The chilies and lemon add a zing to the nutty quinoa complemented by the earthy spinach and tangy cherry tomatoes.
 A vegan dish by nature, it can be a favorite of non-vegans, too.
-Just like the creamy mushroom quinoa.

 Recipe for lemon-garlic quinoa with kidney beans